Celebrating Pear Month: A Journey from Our Orchard to Your Table

 Sold to retailers

 The marketing teams at packing houses have the incredibly challenging job of moving the entire crop at a fair price.
-But the reality is:
+However, the reality is:

 Crop size varies year to year